 Let the remaining wax penetrate the paint layers and dry 24 hours.
 If the sheen appears a bit uneven, apply another thin coat of Clear Wax and let dry yet another 24 hours.

 For a natural sheen, you can leave as is.
-For a more polished look, buff with a soft cloth, using a bit of pressure.
+For a more polished look, allow the wax to dry overnight and then buff with a soft cloth.

 Letting the Finish Cure